National Bureau of Economic Research: Founding

 The NBER was established in 1920 following debates during the Progressive era over income distribution.
 Founded by Malcolm Rorty and Nachum Stone, the NBER aimed to fill the information gap on economic data.
 The organization's research is restricted to presenting data and findings without making policy recommendations.

 Early years

 The NBER initially received support from the Carnegie Foundation, the Laura Spelman Rockefeller Foundation, and various corporations.
 Columbia University professor Wesley Clair Mitchell was the first director of research, guiding the organization's research for 25 years.
 The NBER's initial projects included measuring labor's share of national income and studying unemployment and business-cycle fluctuations.

 Simon Kuznets

 In 1927, Mitchell brought in Simon Kuznets, who later played a pivotal role in developing the U.S. national income accounts.
 Kuznets' work laid the foundation for the Nobel Prize he received in 1971.

 Post-War expansion

 After World War II, the NBER expanded its research scope.
 Arthur Burns succeeded Mitchell as research director.
 The 1950s and 1960s saw groundbreaking work by Milton Friedman and Anna Schwartz on monetary policy's impact on business cycles.
 Research in labor economics also flourished during this period.

+NBER has been credited with mainstreaming the study of human capital in economics.
+Prior to the 1950s, the concept of human capital was rarely used in economics, but throughout the 1960s, NBER increased usage of the concept.